Vince-0/MSTeams-FreePBX/README.md

 - To obtain an RSA certificate with certbot: `certbot certonly --key-type rsa --rsa-key-size 2048 -d sbc.example.com`
 - The FQDN in `ms_signaling_address` must match the certificate Common Name (CN) and the SBC hostname configured in Microsoft 365.

+> **⚠️ Important: ECDSA certificates cause Asterisk to crash — always use RSA**
+>
+> Certbot version 2.0 and later (the version shipped with Debian 12 Bookworm) changed its default key type from RSA to **ECDSA**.
+Unless RSA is explicitly requested, certbot silently issues an ECDSA certificate.
+>
+> MS Teams Direct Routing only accepts **RSA** certificates on the SBC's TLS transport.
+When Teams periodically pings the SBC (roughly every 60 seconds) and receives an ECDSA certificate during the TLS handshake, Asterisk's PJSIP TLS stack hits an unhandled code path and **terminates with a core dump**.
+This repeats on every ping, making the SBC completely unstable.
+>
+> The install script fixes this by passing `--key-type rsa --rsa-key-size 2048` to every `certbot` invocation (both new issuance and renewal), ensuring all certificates are 2048-bit RSA regardless of the certbot version installed.
+>
+> If you manage certificates manually or use an existing certificate, verify the key type before deploying:
+> ```bash
+> openssl x509 -in /etc/letsencrypt/live/<your-fqdn>/cert.pem -noout -text | grep "Public Key Algorithm"
+> # Must output: rsaEncryption — not id-ecPublicKey
+> ```
+> To replace an existing ECDSA certificate with an RSA one:
+> ```bash
+> certbot certonly --standalone --key-type rsa --rsa-key-size 2048 -d <your-fqdn>
+> ```

 If `ms_signaling_address` is not set, Asterisk continues to use the existing behaviour based on `external_signaling_address` and `external_signaling_port`.

 The install script: